MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 :::row-end:::

 <br>
-You can create scenes for meetings, provide notifications to users, populate in-meeting dialogs, and much more with meeting app extensibility.
+You can create scenes for meetings, provide notifications to users, populate in-meeting dialogs, and more with meeting app extensibility.

 Third-party and line-of-business apps built for meetings and calls are available in Government Community Cloud (GCC) but aren't available for GCC-High and Department of Defense (DOD) tenants.